google.com, pub-7926952621928759, DIRECT, f08c47fec0942fa0

-Because of the health benefits of yoga, it is becoming more and more popular with health-conscious people everywhere.
+Because of the health benefits of yoga, it is becoming more and more popular among the health-conscious and athletes around the world.

 David Beckham was doing it with his wife in 2010.
 Jessica Biel has been photographed right after doing it countless times.
 Jennifer Aniston has been spinning with it for years.
 Some of the tightest bodies in Hollywood have been doing this to prepare for the big, bad world of paparazzi and overly-critical managers, but so many people have failed to catch onto the trend.